natelac/Great-Lakes-Fishing-Data-and-Analysis/README.md

 ## The notebooks

 The goal of these notebooks is to clean the data into a presentable form, perform simple data analysis and exploration, and fit some models for predicting good fishing days.
-If some of the graphs are too small or you want to checkout the EBM model, use the google colab version.
+If some of the graphs are too small, you want to checkout the EBM model, or you want to run the code- use the google colab version.

+---

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://drive.google.com/drive/folders/1G9bTWalcd1IADgLsdGyDG5u_tdz0LGqU?usp=share_link)